-Google vs Bing: How the Search Giants Stack Up
+Google vs Microsoft Bing: A Detailed Comparison Of Two Search Engines

 According to Bing, these reports contain common page-level recommendations based on SEO best practices to improve your rankings.

-The reports are automatically generated biweekly and provide tips as to what to work on or look into.
+The reports are automatically generated biweekly and provide tips as to what to work on or investigate.

 See A Complete Guide to Bing Webmaster Tools to learn more.

-Microsoft Bing May Excel in Image Search Over Google
+Microsoft Bing May Excel In Image Search Over Google

-When it comes to image search, Microsoft Bing may have a leg up on Google by providing higher-quality images.

 Test out Bing Visual Image Search, which allows you to do more with images.
 Check out its library of specialized skills to help you shop, identify landmarks and animals, or just have fun.